 - 6. Click Finish when you have added the three certificate snap-ins. - 7.
 Still in the Microsoft Management Console, expand Certificates Current User > Personal and select Certificates. - 8.
 Select Action > All Tasks > Import to open the Certificate Import Wizard. - 9.
-Browse for the IDM certificate (openidm-localhost.crt by default, if you use IDM's self-signed certificate). - 10.
+Browse for the IDM certificate.
+If you have exported IDM's self-signed certificate, the certificate is openidm-localhost.crt. - 10.
 Enter the Password for the certificate (changeit by default, if you use the IDM self-signed certificate). - 11.
 Accept the default for the Certificate Store. - 12.
 Click Finish to complete the import. - 13.
 Repeat the previous six steps to import the certificate for: